The-going/evlproject/content/core/user-api/proxy/_index.md

 [eventfd(2)](http://man7.org/linux/man-pages/man2/eventfd.2.html)
 interface.
-Once the proxy is created, set up for routing all write requests to the regular event file descriptor by 64-bit chunks, the inband thread can wait for out-of-band events reading from the other side of the channel as follows:
+Once the proxy is created, set up for routing all write requests to the regular event file descriptor by 64-bit chunks, the in-band thread can wait for out-of-band events reading from the other side of the channel as follows:

 ```